jsoref/telegraf/plugins/outputs/amqp/README.md

 # AMQP Output Plugin

-This plugin writes to a AMQP 0-9-1 Exchange, a promenent implementation of this protocol being [RabbitMQ](https://www.rabbitmq.com/).
+This plugin writes to a AMQP 0-9-1 Exchange, a prominent implementation of this protocol being [RabbitMQ](https://www.rabbitmq.com/).

 This plugin does not bind the exchange to a queue.